UKCloud/documentation/articles/azure/azs-how-resize-disks.md

 ---
 title: How to resize virtual machine disks using the UKCloud Azure Stack portal | UKCloud Ltd
-description: Provides help for resizing virtual machine disks using the portal on UKCloud for Microsoft Azure
+description: Provides help for resizing virtual machine disks (managed and unmanaged) using the portal on UKCloud for Microsoft Azure
 services: azure-stack
 author: Shaion O'Niel
 reviewer: BaileyLawson